 Well, we all know what happens when you get out of your comfort zone

 Yeah, yeah, the magic.
 The MAGIC!
-It wasn’t that trail running was too hard for me.
+It wasn’t that trail running was too hard for me; it was all in my head.
 The first thing I needed was a new perspective, a new mindset.

-The biggest challenge to new trail runners is getting out of their comfort zone!
-Here’s how to jump that hurdle if it gets in front of you too.
+The biggest challenge to a new trail runner is getting out of her comfort zone!
+Here’s how to jump that hurdle if it gets in front of you, too.

 A New Mindset: Relearn to play!

-Once I figured out that trail running was a different animal, I let go of all the things that kept me in my predictable road perspective, I locked in my new, playful, less-ego mindset and began to feel like a kid again; playing all day outside, not coming in until my mom called me!
+Once I figured out that trail running was a different animal, I let go of all the things that kept me in my predictable road perspective.
+I locked in my new, playful mindset and began to feel like a kid again; playing all day outside, not coming in until my mom called me.
 Sure, I train and race and do specific trail running workouts to improve.
-But, I never lose sight the playfulness.
+But, I try not to lose sight of the playfulness.

 The Biggest Benefits of a New Mindset

-- Every run is a win: Because each time I head out on the trail is different (even the same trails), I get a new adventure every time.
-Sometimes it feels hard, sometimes easy, sometimes muddy, sometimes the sun rays light my way the whole time and it’s like a fairy world.
-And, honestly, sometimes it’s a slog if I’m tired, but I can never be totally unhappy in nature.
+- Every run is a win: Because each time I head out on the trail is different (even the same trails on a different day), I get a new adventure every time.
+Sometimes it feels hard, sometimes easy, sometimes muddy.
+Sometimes the sun rays light my way the whole time and it’s like a fairy world.
+And, honestly, sometimes it’s a slog if I’m tired.
+But I can never be totally unhappy in nature.

 - I’m way more tough-a$$: Hard business meeting?
 Bring it on.
 Kids whining?
 No sweat.
 Laundry basket weighs 127 pounds?
 I got this.
 Ok, I might be embellishing slightly, but really, the trails keep me strong inside and out.

 - Hanging in Nature is Soul Work: I don’t have a ton of time to read the ol’ self-help books much.
 Having trail running adventures does the trick.
 We need the outside.
-As much as us humans are trying to wreck so many habitats, there are still enough to cherish.
-And the beauty of that never changes.
+We always have.
+There is so much beauty to cherish.
+And the beauty never changes.
 A tree is still as gorgeous as a tree that lived 500 years ago.
 You get to tap into all of history’s beauty on every run.